cysouw/diathesis/text/c04_summaryEpi.md

 ### *Selbstbezogener Reflexiv* {#sec:summary-reflexiv}

 The ~~Selbstbezogener Reflexiv~~ (full discussion in [@sec:reflexive-self-inflicting-accusative] and subsequent sections) is marked with a reflexive pronoun and can optionally be reinforced by adding *selbst*.
-This construction is traditionally simply called *Reflexiv* in German grammar.
+This construction is traditionally simply called *Reflexiv* in German grammar (and beyond).
 However, reflexive pronouns have a bewildering number of different functions, including many diatheses, so a more precise naming is necessary (see Chapter [-@sec:reflexive] for an extensive discussion).
-Crucially, the roles of the verb do not change in a *Selbstbezogener Reflexiv*, so there is no diathesis.
+Crucially, the marking of roles do not change in a *Selbstbezogener Reflexiv*, so there is no diathesis.

 The *Selbstbezogener Reflexiv* can be identified by the following characteristics: